-The Company's research, preclinical development, clinical studies, manufacturing and marketing of its products are subject to extensive regulation, rigorous testing and approval processes of the Food and Drug Administration ("FDA") and equivalent foreign regulatory agencies.
+The Company's research, pre-clinical development, clinical trials, manufacturing and marketing of its products are subject to extensive regulation, rigorous testing and approval processes of the FDA and equivalent foreign regulatory agencies.
 In November 1996, the Company received final marketing clearance from the FDA for MUSE.
-In November 1997, the Company obtained regulatory marketing clearance by the European Medicine Controls Agency ("MCA") to market MUSE in the United Kingdom.
-To date, MUSE has been approved in 44 countries.
+In November 1997, the Company obtained regulatory marketing clearance by the MCA to market MUSE in the United Kingdom.
+In 1998, MUSE was also approved in many other countries.